Linyou/taichi-ngp-renderer/README.md

 ##### Update 2022-10-27: Support all platforms, Windows and Linux (CUDA, Vulkan), MacOS (Vulkan)
 ##### Update 2022-10-23: Support depth of field (DoF)

-This is an [Instant-NGP](https://github.com/NVlabs/instant-ngp) renderer implemented using [Taichi](https://github.com/taichi-dev/taichi), written entirely in Python. **No CUDA!** This repository only implemented the rendering part of the NGP but is more simple and has a lesser amount of code compared to the original (Instant-NGP and [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn)).
+This is a [Instant-NGP](https://github.com/NVlabs/instant-ngp) renderer implemented using [Taichi](https://github.com/taichi-dev/taichi), written entirely in Python. **No CUDA!** This repository only implemented the rendering part of the NGP but is more simple and has a lesser amount of code compared to the original (Instant-NGP and [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn)).

 <!-- It is fun to write this code that implements even just the rendering part of the NGP, especially when you compare it original repo, which is a hundred lines verse thousands (Instant-NGP and [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn)). -->